Avatarverse/Avatarversalis/README.md

 - Any utility classes/methods we may need

 The actual bending/gameplay mechanics are still in their brainstorming phase.
 That's where you come in!
 Drop your great ideas in the #suggestions channel in our [Discord](https://discord.gg/6vGgHZeqY6), and let's have a discussion!

+## Contributing
+Avatarversalis welcomes contributions of any kind.
+The project is still in development, so the code you see here is not set in stone.
+If there are problems with it, please feel free to point them out.
+If you would like to make a pull request, we welcome that, but please try to conform to the established code style, particularly the fluent getters/setters style.
+If you're interested in making some long-term contributions by joining the development team, please send me a DM on Discord.
+We will also be opening other positions eventually, such as Bug Testers and a Marketing Manager.